-Some adults with disabilities live at home until their parents pass away or are no longer able to care for them.
+Some adults with disabilities live at home until their parents or guardian are no longer able to care for them.
 These older adults may need the same level of training for independent living that teens and young adults require.

 Community agencies help people with disabilities make the transition to independent living.
 Specially designed living spaces help some teens and young adults to live alone.
-Other teens and young adults choose to live in group homes, preferring the comfort of being around people and knowing that extra help is available if they need it.
+Other teens and young adults live in group homes with other people where they can get extra help if they need it.

 Some people find it helps to:

 - Talk with other parents about how they have helped their children with disabilities adjust to independent living.